Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Popular Uses

-Apple is used in many desserts, such as apple pie and apple crisp; they are also made into apple butter and jelly.
+Apple is used in many desserts, such as apple pie and apple crisp; they are made into apple butter and jelly.
 Popular products are apple juice, candy apples, and toffee apples.
 However, mostly, apples are eaten raw.
 Green papaya is used in cooking.
 The young leaves of the papaya are steamed and eaten like spinach [3] [4].

 NUTRITION